RaptaG/MassOS-uiu/README.md

 ## Installation

 Install `installer.sh` from the releases page.

 This will do everything for you automatically.

 ## Upgrading
-Install `upgrade.sh`, also from the releases page
+Install `upgrade.sh`, also from the releases page.

 This is gonna upgrade the script, and also use it, in order to check for system upgrades

 ## Releated